Permanent Exhibition

 Selected Artworks

-Our permanent exhibition is comprised of two sections: “Buddhist Art of Gandhara” and “The World of Reflection.”
+Our Permanent Exhibition is comprised of two sections: “Buddhist Art of Gandhara” and “The World of Reflection.”
 The Buddhist Art of Gandhara features illustrated biographies of the Buddha sculpted in the second and third centuries.
-They depict important milestones in the Buddha’s previous lives and his life as Śākyamuni – birth, renunciation, teaching, and nirvana.
-The World of Reflection, the main part of the gallery, is a spatial representation of a temple hall.
-The statue of Seated Mahāvairocana (Dainichi Nyorai) at the center, Seated Acalanātha (Fudo Myo-o), and the Mandala of the Two Realms create a space for quiet reflection open to all visitors.
-Seated Cintāmaṇicakra Avalokiteśvara (Nyoirin Kannon) and the two standing attendants Kiṃkara and Ceṭaka (collectively Nidoji) became a new addition to The World of Reflection in November 2023.
+They depict important milestones in the Buddha’s life including his previous life, birth, renunciation, enlightenment, teaching, and entering final nirvana.
+The World of Reflection, the main part of the gallery, is a spatial representation of a temple hall with the statue of Seated Mahāvairocana (Dainichi Nyorai), presumably by master sculptor Unkei early in the Kamakura period and designated as Important Cultural Property.
+Also on regular display are Seated Acalanātha (Fudo Myo-o), Seated Cintāmaṇicakra Avalokiteśvara (Nyorin Kannon) and Standing Nidoji (Kiṃkara, Ceṭaka), all associated with Daigoji Temple in Kyoto.
+Specially on view from September 13 to December 28 is Parinirvāṇa of the Buddha (Butsu nehan-zu), rendering the Buddha Śākyamuni in gold.

 Seated